 4. Create a Facebook ad strategy

-Another reason is because you set the budget for each ad, and the platform will never surpass your set amount.
+Another reason is that you set the budget for each ad, and the platform will never surpass your set amount.
 This means you’ll always know exactly how much you’re spending on each campaign and makes it nearly impossible to over-spend.
 Plus, Facebook ads look very similar to regular Facebook posts, so they’re a great choice to get your brand in front of the right people.

 Feeling overwhelmed?
 WebFX can help